-The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.
+The Hyperice HyperVolt (including the HyperVolt 2, the Pro and the Go) is one of the first and most well-known percussive massage devices.

 It's now one of many massage guns on the market, and the technology has developed rapidly in recent years.
-There are now many high quality percussive massage devices to choose from, some offering more features for less money.
+There are now many high quality percussive massagers to choose from, some even offering more features for less money.

 Popular alternatives include the Theragun, Opove, ExoGun, and our very own AlphaGun X.

-However, the HyperVolt remains both one of the most popular expensive devices - so it's worth looking at it in detail before exploring the alternatives.
+However, the HyperVolt remains one of the most popular and expensive devices - so it's worth looking at it in detail before exploring the alternatives.

 In this HyperVolt review, I'm going to cover: